 then $\|\mathfrak{h}\|:=\|\mathfrak{h}\|_{\mathcal{H}\times T_{\mathbf{p}} M}=\sqrt{\left\langle{\mathfrak{h}},\mathfrak{h}\right\rangle}$.
 Now let $\mathfrak{h}\in \mathcal{H}\times T_{\mathbf{p}} M$ with $\|\mathfrak{h}\|=1$ arbitrary.
 Set $\rho_{_t}=\mathcal{J}_{0,t}\mathfrak{h}-\mathcal{D}^{g}$, we then have the fundamental approximate integration by parts computation,

 The core idea of the proof is to construct an infinitesimal perturbation $g_t$ of the Wiener process path, such that its induced effect on the system state $(u_t, \mathbf{p}_{_t})$ compensates for, as much as possible, the effect caused by an infinitesimal perturbation $\mathfrak{h}$ of the initial condition at time $t$.
-Subsequently, our focus will be on identifying a suitable control $g_{_t}$ such that for any $\gamma\in (0,1)$, the associated control cost and the resulting error satisfy
+Subsequently, our focus will be on identifying a suitable control $g_{_t}$ such that there exists $\gamma\in (0,1)$ such that the associated control cost and resulting error satisfy

 and